raceychan/ididi/README.md

 ## Introduction

-ididi is a dependency injection library for Python.
-It allows you to define dependencies in a declarative way and resolve them at runtime.
+ididi is a zero-configuration, minimal-code-intrusiveness dependency injection library for Python that works out of the box.

+It allows you to define dependencies in a declarative way without any boilerplate code.
-ididi is under active, heavy development.
-The API is not stable and will change.
-But it will remains simple and minimalistic.

 ## Install